 "This is my daughter, Samantha," Akari continued, pushing her daughter forward a bit.
 Samantha bowed and gave a quick, "pleased to meet you."
 Ib didn't quite copy her and only bowed, giving no verbal response.
-Garry glanced at her, but seemed to guess that there would be no more words from his companion that night.
+Garry glanced at her, but seemed to think that there would be no more words from his companion to them.

 "We really should be going," he said, "we need to eat something before we sleep.
 It's getting so late..."

 "Yes, but as long as you follow the path, you'll get where you need to go."
 Gill told him.
 "There are no real dangers on this island beyond the weather.
 Even the strays are friendly around here."
 Akari giggled at that, though none of the rest had any idea why.

 "Yes," she agreed, "and there is still plenty of time before you need to worry about the Inn closing for the night.
 They're open until one most days."

 "Thank you," Garry said as he and Ib began to walk again, "we'll be sure to follow the path."

 "So long as it doesn't disappear," Ib murmured so that only Garry heard her.
 He squeezed her hand as they moved away from the small family.